neumeist/neumeist.github.io/_pages/cv.md

 * Principal investigator of the US CMS Tier-2 analysis center at Purdue (2005 – present)
 * Purdue Institutional Representative to the CMS Collaboration Board (2013 – present)
 * Member of the CMS Thesis Award Committee (2018 – present)
+* Member of the CMS Authorship Committee (2025 - 2027)
 * LPC Management Board (2019 – 2020)
 * Co-convener of the LPC Run2 Discussion group on Leptons and Trigger (2017 – 2020)
 * Co-convener of the CMS Muon Physics Object group (2007): ~80 people